 Now, don't get us wrong – we are familiar with the phrase 'go hard or go home'.
 But sometimes sleep is pretty good too.

 Freshers' week is billed as one of the most exciting, memorable weeks of your life, so it's understandable to feel the pressure to go to lots of events to feel you're getting the most out of it.

 Yet, aside from leaving you cashless for the rest of the term and with a serious case of the freshers' flu, dragging yourself to every single party will only end up taking the fun out of the events you do actually want to go to.

 We pinky-promise you'll still make friends even if you do miss the odd event, and you'll feel so much better for it.
 It's time to put that FOMO to bed.Heading to a themed event?
 See our student fancy dress ideas.

 While it would be a complete lie to try and tell you that freshers' week has nothing to do with alcohol, it's also not the be-all and end-all of organised activities.

-Universities host a whole range of events to help welcome you to your new home, from local sightseeing and city tours to IKEA trips and film marathons.
+Universities host a whole range of events to help welcome you to your new home.
+This could be anything from local sightseeing and city tours, to IKEA trips and film marathons.

 Not only are they often really useful for discovering your new surroundings, but they're also a great way of making friends you'll actually remember the morning after.